billy-inn/CrawlerForGoogleScholar/README.md

 #### Mode 2: Crawl the publications of the corresponding profiles

-`./run.sh 2 profile_database`
+`./run.sh 2 profile_database start_index`

-profile_database is the database crawled in the first step
+profile_database is the database crawled in the first step;
+start_index is the start profile's index.

 #### Mode 3: Crawl the publications via the titles directly